Table of Contents

 Your PHP Installation Appears to Be Missing the MySQL Extension, Which Is Required by WordPress: How to Fix the Error (2 Methods)

-1. Reinstall Some Core WordPress Files
+1. Overwrite Core WordPress Files

 Sometimes, you’ll use an old WordPress version on a modern server running PHP 7 or greater.
 Before you continue, you’ll want a clean backup of your site and server in case you need to reinstall later.
+This step risks overwriting core security files.

 When you’re ready, you’ll want to download the most recent version of WordPress.
 Simply head to the WordPress.org website and click the blue Download button: